 John Overend Memorial Stages Rally and Melbourne Junior Rally 2019

-The 2019 John Overend Memorial Stages Rally (the 22nd running of the event under this title) and the 3rd Melbourne Junior Rally will take place on 12th May 2019 at Melbourne Airfield, East Yorkshire.
+The 2019 John Overend Memorial Stages Rally (the 22nd running of the event under this title) and the 3rd Melbourne Junior Rally took place on 12th May 2019 at Melbourne Airfield, East Yorkshire.

-The John Overend Memorial Stages Rally is a round of
+The 2019 John Overend Memorial Stages Rally was a round of

 - the Roadrunner Phoenix Awards ANEMMC Stage Rally Championship,

 - the Wemix Concrete Ltd EMAMC Stage Rally Championship 2019,

 - the Yokohama Tyres Senior F1000 Championship 2019, and